Engineering News Record (ENR)

 Firm will vie with Japanese rival for UK consultant Hyder but moves also to buy architect Callison; also, speculation that Canada's WSP is in lead to buy Parsons Brinckerhoff

 Loan will help finance 11.4-mi. extension of recently opened Silver Line in northern Virginia.

-National Science Foundation-funded analysis by University of Wisconsin organizational behavior researchers cites cultural barriers that are not just womens' issues.
+National Science Foundation-funded analysis of 5,300 women engineers by University of Wisconsin researchers cites cultural barriers that are not just "womens' issues."

 Two people are pulled from rushing waters in a coordinated effort.